-The tax deadline is almost here, and with the tax deadline comes a wide range of tax questions from filers.
-These questions range from those asked routinely “can I claim my boyfriend/girlfriend as a dependent?” to those specific to disaster relief and tax reform.
-To help make the tax filing process as easy as possible, TurboTax has answered the most commonly asked tax questions for this tax season.
+As taxpayers continue to file their taxes, we are seeing a wide range of tax questions which range from those asked routinely “can I claim my boyfriend/girlfriend as a dependent?” to those specific to disaster relief and tax reform.
+To help make the filing process as easy as possible, TurboTax has answered the most commonly asked tax questions for this tax season.

 Who Can I Claim as a Dependent?

-Your significant other is probably many things to you—but is he or she also a tax deduction?
+Your significant other is probably many things to you—but is he or she also worth a deduction or credit?
 The question of who you can claim as a dependent has confused taxpayers for years.

 The short answer: You can claim a “qualifying child” or “qualifying relative” if they meet specific requirements related to residence, relationship to you, age, financial support provided and income.
-So, yes, you may be able to claim a girlfriend, boyfriend, domestic partner or friend as a qualifying relative in some cases.
-You no longer get a dependent exemption for your dependent, but being able to claim them can also make you eligible for other tax benefits like the New Other Dependent Credit and the Earned Income Tax Credit (EITC).
+So, yes, you may be able to claim your significant other or friend as a qualifying relative in some cases.
+You no longer get a dependent exemption for your dependent, but being able to claim them can also make you eligible for other tax benefits like the New Other Dependent Credit (ODC) and the Earned Income Tax Credit (EITC).

 You may be able to take the Other Dependent Credit worth $500 if:

 - You are providing support for a non-child dependent like another family member, boyfriend, girlfriend, domestic partner, or friend.
 You can also claim this credit for your kids 17 and over since you cannot claim the Child Tax Credit once they turn 17 for 2020.

 - They are a member of your household the entire year if they are a non-relative (relatives don’t need to live with you).